hughhan1/rtest/CONTRIBUTING.rst

 License
 -------

-By contributing to Rustic, you agree that your contributions will be licensed under the MIT License.
+By contributing to rtest, you agree that your contributions will be licensed under the MIT License.